gyan-shrestha/gyanendrashrestha.github.io/_pages/about.md

 Resreach
 ------
-I'm interested in NLP, embeddings, deep leraning, generative AI, and Large Language Moddels.
-My currect research focus on developing deep learning embedding models for tabular data understanding to aid table search and data fusion.
-I have published reserach in esteemed conferences like EDBT and AAAI.
+I'm interested in NLP, embeddings, deep learning, generative AI, and Large Language Models.
+My current research focus on developing deep learning embedding models for tabular data understanding to aid table search and data fusion.
+I have published research in esteemed conferences like EDBT.

 News
 ------
-* June 2024:  Our paper **Tabular Embeddings for Tables with Bi-Dimensional Hierarchical Metadata and Nesting** was accepted by EDBT 2025
+* June 2024:  Our paper **Tabular Embeddings for Tables with Bi-Dimensional Hierarchical Metadata and Nesting** was accepted by EDBT 2025.
 * Dec.
 2023: Passed Ph.D.
 Qualifying exam.

 Experiences